 At Banff Sunshine Village, we are firm believers in the power of outdoor recreation.
 Our mission is to provide a safe and healthy place for our team members to work, and our guests to recreate.

 As per Alberta Health Services (AHS) Guidelines face masks are required to access resort shuttles.
 All other restrictions have been removed as of March 1, 2022.

 WHERE TO GET A RAPID TEST

-These days, air travel into most countries requires proof of a rapid antigen test (or rapid test), with 24 hours of departure.
-In Banff, there are a number of local pharmacies and clinics offering rapid tests for travellers flying home from their holiday.
+These days, air travel into many countries requires proof of a rapid antigen test (or rapid test) with 24 hours of departure, or a PCR Molecular test within 72 hours.
+In Banff, there are a number of local pharmacies and clinics offering approved covid tests for travellers flying home from their holiday.

 We recommend that visitors book their departure rapid test before they travel (or as soon as they arrive) to make sure they can get tested before they leave.
 Prices and result times may vary depending on testing sites, so choose a pharmacy or clinic that works best for you